Twinning for Space-Air-Ground-Sea Integrated Networks: Beyond Conventional Digital Twin Towards Goal-Oriented Semantic Twin: Introduction

 \subsection{Related Surveys \& Magazines}

 Surveys and magazine papers related to this paper fall primarily into two fields.
 The first field focuses on SAGSIN or space-air-ground integrated network (SAGIN), primarily examining its architecture and optimization issues across a range of specific scenarios.
 The second field pertains to twinning technologies evolving toward GOST.
 This category encompasses studies grounded in conventional DTs, as well as emerging research that explores new twinning paradigms but continues to operate under the generic \textit{digital twin} label.

-We consolidate the relevant literature and summarize the developmental trends in Table \ref{tab:research_evolution}, using it to divide both SAGIN and twinning technology into two distinct stages.
-Ultimately, the development paths of these two fields converge, infusing SAGSIN with new capabilities through twinning technology.
-This section examines both fields, as well as reviews that intersect both domains.
+Table \ref{tab:research_evolution} illustrates the evolution of these two research streams and highlights their intersection.